Sickness | Our Services | KelaSkip to content

 3. Prolonged illness

 If you are ill for more than 60 working days, you need a medical statement B or other documentation showing your incapacity for work.
 Submit the statement or documentation to Kela.
-If you are employed and your illness continues for more than 90 working days, you need a statement from the occupational health doctor to get sickness allowance.
-Submit the statement to Kela.
+If you are employed and your illness continues for more than 90 working days, you also need a statement from the occupational health doctor concerning your possibilities to continue working.
+If your occupational healthcare provider has not submitted a statement to Kela, you can submit it yourself.

 What else is going on in your life?